 - Part A: Generally, Part A comes with no monthly premium, assuming you or your spouse worked for no less than 10 years and paid all Medicare taxes.
-However, in the event you and your spouse paid taxes for less than 10 years, you will have to buy the Part A coverage, which can cost up to $422 a month.
+However, in the event you and your spouse paid taxes for less than 10 years, you will have to buy the Part A coverage, which can cost up to $471 a month (2021 rate).

-- Part A hospital inpatient deductible and coinsurance: Each benefit period (which starts the day you’re admitted as an inpatient to an acute-care hospital and ends when you haven’t had any inpatient hospital care for 60 days in a row) has a $1,340 deductible.
+- Part A hospital inpatient deductible and coinsurance: Each benefit period (which starts the day you’re admitted as an inpatient to an acute-care hospital and ends when you haven’t had any inpatient hospital care for 60 days in a row) has a deductible (check with Medicare to determine exact amount).
 While the first 60 days have $0 coinsurance, higher amounts apply after the first 60, and then 90 days.
 Part A also covers sub-acute rehabilitation in a skilled nursing facility, with the first 20 days covered at 100%.
 From day 21 up to day 100 in sub-acute rehab, Medicare covers 80% of the bill.
-The 20% remainder (which totals $167.50 per day in 2018) is covered privately, or by a Medicare supplement plan if you signed up for that type of coverage.
+The 20% remainder (which totals $185.50 per day in 2021) is covered privately, or by a Medicare supplement plan if you signed up for that type of coverage.

-- Part B premium: $134 (may be higher, according to your income, or if you enroll for Medicare Part B later than 3 months after your initial enrollment period).
+- Part B premium: $148.50 (effective for 2021, and may be higher, according to your income, or if you enroll for Medicare Part B later than 3 months after your initial enrollment period).

-- Part B deductible and coinsurance: $183 deductible per year.
+- Part B deductible and coinsurance: $203 deductible per year as of 2021.
 Once you meet this deductible, you’ll usually pay 20% of most doctor visits and services, or outpatient therapy.

 While we have provided an introductory guide to Medicare, this certainly doesn’t cover everything you need to know.
 Whether you have recently become eligible or are looking into Medicare for your loved ones, making sure you have accurate information is your priority.
 The Medicare website (www.Medicare.gov) is a great resource to find more detailed information.

-If you are interested in learning more about our senior living community in Old Bridge, NJ, contact Andrea Walls, Director of Marketing at Reformed Church Home, at (732) 607-9230 or email@example.com.
+If you are interested in learning more about our senior living community in Old Bridge, NJ, contact Reformed Church Home, at (732) 607-9230, ext 109 email@example.com.
 We look forward to hearing from you.

-Call and learn about the services we offer at Reformed Church Home for seniors needing rehabilitations, assisted living, or long term nursing care.
+Call and learn about the services we offer at Reformed Church Home for seniors needing rehabilitation, assisted living, or long-term nursing care.